Peng-Yujie/MyPortfolio/README.md

-Hi, I'm Yujie, this repo is my personal portfolio website.
-I built this website using TypeScript, Next.js, Tailwind CSS, and Framer Motion.
-I also used Netlify to deploy the website.
+Hi, I'm Yujie, this repo is the source code of my personal portfolio website.
+I built this website to showcase my projects and skills.
+I used Next.js, TypeScript, Tailwind CSS, and Framer Motion to build this website.
+It is hosted on GitHub Pages.

+You can check out the website **[here](https://peng-yujie.github.io/MyPortfolio/)**.

 ![Preview](public/preview.png)

-You can check out the website **[here](https://pengyujie.netlify.app/).**

 ## Tech Stack